cameronfabbri/Robotalk/README.md

 The first thing to be done is to train the classifier.
 This can be done by running `python setup.py`

-setup.py uses config.py for the original training data, so edit it to fit your needs.
+`setup.py` uses `config.py` for the original training data, so edit it to fit your needs.
 The classifier is saved to a file by pickling it.
 You have the ability to re-train the classifier, or simply save another one.
-You can choose which classifier to use in config. py.
+You can choose which classifier to use in `config.py.`

 This runs on TCP sockets.
 Start the server by running `python server.py`.
 To connect and start sending and receiving messages run `python connect.py`.

-### Built in commands
+#### Built in commands
 There are a few built in commands available.
 You can of course write your own as well.

 `train`

 This command allows the user to add more knowledge to the classifier.
-Simply specify a \
-new or existing label (type of command) and a new command.
+Simply specify a new or existing label (type of command) and a new command.

 `test command`